yousrakhan23/admin-panel-hackathon-2/README.md

  Admin Dashboard

+ CREDENTIALS FOR SIGN IN:
+ enter the name: yousra
+ password is: 2326

 Overview
 This Admin Dashboard is a Next.js application designed to manage and monitor orders.
 It includes authentication for admin login and a dashboard to view, filter, update, and delete orders.
 The dashboard interacts with Sanity CMS for order management.